jackapbutler/Pub-Sub-Image-Classification/README.md

 3. Now run `python3 fmnist_to_png.py` to extract the images as `.png` files.

-- This will unzip, parse and save the images to `train/` and `test/` folders under a subfolder dictating their correct label.
+- This will unzip, parse and save the images to a `png_data/` folder where each subfolder refers to their label.
   > See `LABELS` module level variable in [`fmnist_to_png.py`](fmnist_to_png.py`) for an explanation of these labels.

-## Web Application
+## Model Training

 There is a web application called `app.py` which is written using `streamlit`.
+This app handles all the model training and inference for this small scale assignment.

 To run these execute the following commands in the terminal;

 - `streamlit run app.py`

+## Model Inference

+abcd

 ## Code Formatting